Skip to main content

 5. Your compliance status is updated on the regulator’s records

 Keep copies of all submissions and confirmation receipts.
 The Environment Agency can audit your records and may require you to provide supporting evidence for the data you reported.
 DEFRA recommends retaining records for at least seven years.
+For further details on your obligations, see the official guidance on preparing for EPR.

 Simplify Reporting with Our Platform